-National measures are being taken to limit the spread of the virus and help as many people as possible to remain fit and well.
-In Knowsley, the council is working with a range of partners to ensure our plans are comprehensive and we are as prepared as we can be to deal with any local impact.
+National measures are being taken to limit the spread of the Coronavirus Covid-19 virus and help as many people as possible to remain fit and well.
+In Knowsley, the council is working with a range of partners to support local people, continue to deliver frontline serices, and deal with the impact on our local communities.

-The council has also set up a Community Support and Volunteer Line.
-It will help Knowsley residents who need additional support during the outbreak and also coordinate offers of help for those who are wanting to volunteer their time or services to help those in need in their local community.
+The council has set up a Community Support and Volunteer Line.
+It is helping Knowsley residents who need additional support during the outbreak and coordinating offers of help for those who are wanting to volunteer their time or services to help those in need in their local community.

 Coronavirus (Covid-19): What you need to know